espressif/esp-faq/docs/en/software-framework/peripherals.rst

 What is the stable current output for ESP32-S2's USB interface?
 -------------------------------------------------------------------------------------------------------------------

-  - ESP32-S2 supports USB 1.1 Full-Speed mode, under which the output of data line （D+ and D-) is voltage signal.
-Thus, there is no need to consider current driving capability here.
-As for the driving capability for VBUS line, it has nothing to do with ESP32-S2 as it is decided by the power-supply chip.
+  The current output capability of the VBUS power line is determined by the power supply, not by the ESP32-S2 chip.

 -------------------------